The Real Cost of Technical Debt (And How to Fix It)

 2. Incident Rate Multiplies

-The root cause?
-Their architecture had evolved into a tangle of interdependencies.
-A bug in the billing service could crash the entire application.
+The root cause is usually the same: an architecture that has evolved into a tangle of interdependencies.
+A bug in the billing service can crash the entire application.
 No service boundaries, no circuit breakers, no graceful degradation.

-Real cost: Each incident cost an estimated $5,000 in support time, credits, and customer trust.
-That is $150,000-200,000 per month in incident costs alone—almost enough to hire two senior engineers.
+Real cost: Each incident costs an estimated $5,000 in support time, credits, and customer trust.
+That is six figures per month in incident costs alone—almost enough to hire two senior engineers.

-After breaking the monolith into five targeted microservices and adding proper monitoring, incidents dropped to 8-10 per month.
-The support team could actually focus on product improvements instead of firefighting.
+Breaking the monolith into targeted services and adding proper monitoring can drop incident volume into the single digits per month.
+The support team starts focusing on product improvements instead of firefighting.

 3. Engineering Morale Evaporates